mynah22/Homelab-Guides/primaryServicesAndTechnologies.md

 - DNS
     * Provide an IP address for a given hostname when asked by a device on the network
 - DDNS
-    * Map your non-static WAN IP address to a hostname publically
+    * Map your non-static WAN IP address to a hostname publicly
 - DHCP
     * Allow client devices to obtain IP addresses dynamically.
 Lease and reserve as needed
 - DNS Blackhole